laughedelic/scala-template/README.md

-# scala-template
+# project name

-Template repo for a simple Scala project
+One line description